Linear-Nonlinear Fusion Neural Operator for Partial Differential Equations: Results

 \subsection{Extension to three-dimensional problems}

 Quantitative comparisons for the 3D benchmark are provided in Table~\ref{tab:3d_pb}.
-LNF-NO achieves the lowest error ($4.26\times 10^{-2}$) among the compared methods and is markedly more efficient than 3D FNO ($2748$s vs.\ $7559$s).
+Although Transolver attains the lowest error, LNF-NO achieves strong 3D accuracy ($4.32\times 10^{-2}$) while requiring substantially less training time than both 3D FNO and Transolver.
 Qualitatively, Figure~\ref{fig:pb3d_main} visualizes the central cross-sections of the predicted solution field $u(x,y,z)$, demonstrating that LNF-NO can accurately reconstruct the 3D potential distribution from boundary data.

 Taken together, the experimental results across Tables~\ref{tab:baseline_single}--\ref{tab:3d_pb} show a consistent pattern.
-On regular-grid baselines (Tables~\ref{tab:baseline_single} and \ref{tab:baseline_multi}), LNF-NO achieves competitive accuracy while substantially reducing wall-clock training time compared with DeepONet, and it is often faster than FNO with comparable errors on most tasks.
-For problems that strongly match spectral inductive biases (e.g., periodic Navier--Stokes), FNO attains the lowest error, which is expected given its explicit Fourier structure.
+On regular-grid benchmarks (Tables~\ref{tab:baseline_single} and \ref{tab:baseline_multi}), LNF-NO achieves strong overall performance while substantially reducing wall-clock training time relative to the compared baselines.
 Beyond regular grids, as evidenced in Table~\ref{tab:irregular}, LNF-NO remains directly applicable to irregular geometries represented by unstructured nodes, where grid-based spectral operators are not readily usable.
-In addition, on the 3D Poisson--Boltzmann benchmark (Table~\ref{tab:3d_pb} and Fig.~\ref{fig:pb3d_main}), LNF-NO maintains stable optimization and achieves lower error than the compared baselines, while being markedly more efficient than 3D FNO in wall-clock time.
+In addition, on the 3D Poisson--Boltzmann benchmark (Table~\ref{tab:3d_pb} and Fig.~\ref{fig:pb3d_main}), LNF-NO maintains stable optimization and achieves strong 3D accuracy while requiring substantially less training time than the 3D FNO and Transolver baselines.
 Overall, these results suggest that the proposed multiplicative fusion functions primarily as an efficiency-oriented inductive bias that is broadly compatible with heterogeneous inputs, non-rectangular geometries, and three-dimensional extensions, rather than a task-specific architectural specialization.
-To better understand the roles of different architectural components and to disentangle the contributions of the encoders, decoder, and multiplicative operator core, we conduct systematic ablation studies reported in Appendix~\ref{app:ablation}.